 College of Engineering

-Engineers are critical to many facets of everyday life.
-We combined everyday life in Fort Collins with educational opportunities to create the perfect things to do for engineers.
+We combined everyday life in Fort Collins with unique educational opportunities to create the perfect list of things to do for engineers and engineer lovers.
+You'll experience in-town fun and out-of-town thrills!

 - Tour the Powerhouse Energy Camps - Get a behind the scenes look at the state-of-the-art facilities and what CSU researchers are up to at the Powerhouse Energy Campus.
 Reach out now to book your tour!